 1. De-risking instead of decoupling

-2. Investment screening mechanisms
+2. Investment review mechanisms

-3. Diversify supply chains
+3. Diversification of supply chains

 4. Risk management and insurance

-5. Strengthen local partnerships
+5. Strengthening local partnerships

-Building strong partnerships with local companies in China can help better navigate cultural and regulatory hurdles.
+Building strong partnerships with local companies in China can help to better navigate cultural and regulatory hurdles.
 Such partnerships provide access to local knowledge and improve the ability to respond to local market conditions.